 Back in April, we thought that there were signs of inflation coming in higher than was being priced by the market.
 While inflation might still surprise to the upside, especially if trade tensions escalate, risks have faded.
 So we have removed our inflation investment theme.

-There was a surge in bonds offering negative yields last month, after the US Federal Reserve signaled that more rate cuts were on the cards.
+There was a surge in bonds offering negative yields last month, after the US Federal Reserve signalled that more rate cuts were on the cards.
 With investors looking for ways to enhance returns, emerging markets bonds may be part of the answer.
 That said, selection will be key.

 With interest rates low and geopolitical tensions to the fore, private equity may have a role to play in globally-diversified, multi-asset portfolios.
 The asset class has little correlation with bonds and commodities, offering diversification benefits.